meliyn/life-in-2-dimensions/README.md

 ## Gameplay

-The player switch between 2D and 3D every other day.
+The player switch between Earth and the second dimension every other day.

 Live longer = win